FlorianPereira/Config-Docker/README.md

-Also includes .make file for easy console management.
+Also includes .make file for easy console management, more details inside the file .
 Here's the commands :

     make reset : Restart Docker-Compose
     make tty : Open bash commands